Ethiopia, already among the poorest countries, has suffered a series of

 countermeasures to avoid a financial meltdown.
 Economic growth

 projections have been slashed amid shortages of critical items,

 including foreign exchange, electricity and food.

-leaves people without electricity for as much as 14 hours, three days a
+The roar of generators echoes through the streets of Addis Ababa's fashionable Bole district.
+It is another "power out" day, an energy saving scheme that leaves people without electricity for as much as 14 hours, three days a week.

 But places like Bole that can afford generators comprise less than half of one percent of Ethiopians.